Everyone loves a meatball

 Preheat your oven to 350F.
 Mix above ingredients thoroughly and shape into one inch meatballs.
 If your mixture is a little dry, add about 1/4 cup of water to the mixture.
 Place on a baking sheet and bake for 20 minutes.
 If you like a crispy outer layer, switch on the broiler and watch them carefully the last few minutes.

 Remove from the baking sheet and allow to drain on paper towels.
 Cool and freeze in dinner size portions.
-To thaw, heat through in pasta or pizza sauce, they’ll absorb extra flavor.
+To thaw, heat through in marinara or pizza sauce, they’ll absorb extra flavor.

 Enjoy.